A few art & design projects done while in school

 I attended Hillcrest High School in Dallas from 1966 to 1968.
 I took art classes from Ms. Margaret Hudson who graduated from SMU with a degree in Advertising Art.
 She assigned a few graphic design projects in the art curriculum - unusual for high school art - and significant in introducing me to design.
 Ms. Hudson was a major influence on my life and career - a true mentor and role model.
-I designed many stage sets and served as President of the Art Service Club.
+I designed stage sets and served as President of the Art Service Club.
 Those high school years were lots of fun, a great time, and a great experience.

 Advice from Ms. Hudson.
 I adopted the suggestions for my own teaching philosophy.

 The Art Service Club was responsible for painting all the spirit posters for hanging around the school and for the pep assemblies.
 A few of the people: Betsy Brown, Barbara Smith, Laird MacDonald, Becky Kennedy, Jeff Wincek, Glenn Normile, Larry, Cathy Selman, Holly Poole.

 Program cover (front & back) for the spring musical festival.
 Hand rendered with reproduction guidance from Ms. Hudson.
 The design mimicked the stage set that the audience would see a few minutes after getting the program.